vaginessa/winlocation/README.md

 Location Services on Windows 10 are enabled by default, and can be easly hacked, compromizing the privacy.

-WinLocation is a payload that can explore devices with Location Services enabled, grabbing the geolocation storaged and send it to the attacker.
+WinLocation is a payload that can explore devices with Location Services enabled, grabbing the geolocation stored and send it to the attacker.

 Disabling location tracking: